We tested and ranked the 10 best AI agent builders of 2026 on ease of use, price, and power. See which one fits your team.

 If you need a personal AI assistant rather than an agent builder, Lindy is worth a look.
 It's an always-on executive assistant that manages your inbox, calendar, and meetings via iMessage.
 Great for busy professionals, though it's not a platform for building custom agents.

 The AI agent space is moving fast.
 The platform that's right for you today might not be right in a year.
 Start with something that gets you results quickly, learn what you actually need, and be willing to switch if something better comes along.
+And the best way to learn is by doing, so start building!

 Jacob is the Founder and CEO of Relay.app.
 Prior to founding Relay.app, Jacob was a Director of Product Management at Google, where he led the product teams for Gmail, Google Calendar, and several other Google Workspace products.
 Before that, Jacob was the Co-founder and CEO of Timeful (acquired by Google in 2015), a smart calendar that leveraged insights from behavioral psychology and AI to help people spend time on their most important priorities.
 He has a BA in Computer Science from Cornell University and was pursuing a PhD in the AI Lab at Stanford before dropping out to found Timeful.